rwblokzijl/Msc-thesis-EuroToken/thesis.md

 - What is a stablecoin
 - how to peg a currency
 - Other stablecoins in the wild
-- Vision of the future of the eurozone
+- Vision of the future of the euro zone

 ## Goals